-A common question among relatives and friends who have lost a loved one due to a specific negligence accident is if there is anyone who cannot be sued for a wrongful death.
-Unfortunately, there are some groups that are immune from this type of lawsuit, which is why it is so important that you speak with a Connecticut Wrongful Death Attorney at Carter Mario Injury Lawyers to review your specific case.
+A common question among relatives and friends who have lost a loved one due to a specific negligence accident is if there is anyone who cannot be sued for wrongful death.
+Unfortunately, there are some groups that are immune from this type of lawsuit, which is why it is so important that you speak with a Connecticut Wrongful Death Attorney at Carter Mario Law Firm to review your specific case.

 Government immunity covers the following government entities: